Christopher Coke: Extradition request and violence

 In 2009 the United States first asked the Jamaican government for the extradition of Coke on drug trafficking charges.

 Bruce Golding, the prime minister of Jamaica and leader of the Jamaica Labour Party, initially refused to extradite Coke.
 He claimed that the US had used warrantless wiretapping to gather evidence on Coke.
 Eavesdropping evidence precipitated the US call for extradition.
 On 17 May 2010, Golding relented and the government issued a warrant for Coke's arrest.

 The Senator Tom Tavares-Finson withdrew as Coke's attorney on 18 May 2010 "in order to avoid conflict of interest."

 Following this news, Coke's supporters began protesting and arming themselves.
 In late May 2010, the national government placed Kingston under a state of emergency after a series of shootings and firebombings within the city.
 On 24 May 2010, military and police forces launched a large-scale operation in Kingston to arrest Coke.
 By 27 May, at least 73 people had been killed in clashes between Jamaican security forces and gunmen in West Kingston, primarily in the neighbourhood of Tivoli Gardens.
 This casualty toll has climbed to a confirmed number of 76 dead victims.
 Mattathias Schwartz, writing for The New Yorker, reported the death toll at 74, including one soldier.

 In 2013, the Government of Jamaica announced it would set up a Commission of Inquiry to investigate and report on the operation: the commission, informally known as the Tivoli Inquiry, first sat in December 2014.
-It is chaired by Barbados judge Sir David Simmons with Justice Hazel Harris and Professor Anthony Harriott and Velma Hylton QC.
+It is chaired by Barbados judge Sir David Simmons with Justice Hazel Harris, Professor Anthony Harriott and Velma Hylton QC.